 |Death: ||Nov.
 28, 1903|

 Aaron Sanders was born July 24, 1837, in Jackson County, Alabama, the son of Isaac Sanders and Elizabeth King.
 Whether his middle name was Benjamin is disputable.
 Barbara Radcliffe Rogers used family records and papers in her research on the family in the 1970s and 1980s and she placed a question mark by the middle name of Benjamin in her family group sheet.
 No contemporary record gives Aaron a middle name or initial and family tradition remembers only the name of “Aaron.”

-Aaron’s parents moved to Tishomingo County, Mississippi, in 1841 and remained there until 1850 when they moved to Montgomery County, Arkansas.On April 7, 1859 Aaron married his first cousin, Deborah Ann Swaim.
+Aaron’s parents moved to Tishomingo County, Mississippi, in 1841 and remained there until 1850 when they moved to Montgomery County, Arkansas.On April 7, 1859 Aaron married his second cousin, Deborah Ann Swaim.
 They had one son, William Isaac who was born on December 29, 1859 and who died on January 23, 1860.
 Deborah Ann died on May 3, 1860.
 On the 1860 census, which was probably done in June, Aaron is enumerated twice, once with his parents' household and once in a separate household.
 Perhaps he was planning to move back home with his parents at that time.